rashid-islam/homepage/_pages/about.md

 * I have been selected as a recipient of a **Student Scholarship Award** to attend  [The Web Conference 2021 (formerly known as WWW)](https://www2021.thewebconf.org/).
 This award will support the cost of my registration.
 * Our paper **Debiasing Career Recommendations with Neural Fair Collaborative Filtering** has been accepted to [The Web Conference 2021 (formerly known as WWW)](https://www2021.thewebconf.org/).
 * Our paper was accepted at [SIAM International Conference on Data Mining (SDM) 2021](https://www.siam.org/conferences/cm/conference/sdm21).
 The paper is called **Equitable Allocation of Healthcare Resources with Fair Survival Models**.
 Almost all of the reviewers rated the paper as "top 80% of accepted papers at the conference."
 Congrats to Kamrun Keya.
-* December 2020: Awarded Master of Science in Information Systems from UMBC.
-* Our paper on equitable allocation of healthcare resources with fair Cox models was accepted at [AAAI/FSS-2020 Artificial Intelligence in Government and Public Sector track](https://aaai.org/Symposia/Fall/fss20symposia.php#fs02).
-Congrats to Kamrun Keya.
-* Our paper, **Fair Heterogeneous Network Embeddings**, was accepted at [15th International Conference on Web and Social Media (ICWSM 2021)](https://www.icwsm.org/2020/index.html).
-* Our extended abstract paper on the user study for fair recommender systems was accepted at [8th Mid-Atlantic Student Colloquium on Speech, Language and Learning (MASC-SLL 2020)](http://www.mascsll.org/).
-* Our differential fairness paper titled **An Intersectional Definition of Fairness** was accepted at [36th IEEE International Conference on Data Engineering (ICDE 2020)](https://www.utdallas.edu/icde/).
-Here is the link to the Dr. Foulds' [Talk Video](http://jfoulds.informationsystems.umbc.edu/videos/2020/700_ICDE_Foulds.mp4) and [Slides](http://jfoulds.informationsystems.umbc.edu/slides/2020/Foulds_April_2020_ICDE_Differential_Fairness.pdf).
-* Our paper titled **Bayesian Modeling of Intersectional Fairness: The Variance of Bias** was accepted at [SIAM International Conference on Data Mining (SDM 2020)](https://www.siam.org/conferences/cm/conference/sdm20).

 # Honors and Awards
 * [**2022 PhD Student Research Award**]([https://my3.my.umbc.edu/groups/infosystems/posts/101957](https://informationsystems.umbc.edu/is-student-research-symposium-2022/)) from the Department of Information Systems, UMBC